How to know you’ve got a drinking problem.

 This made holding onto friendships and romantic relationships mostly impossible.

-I drank mostly on the weekends and certainly never alone, so it didn’t occur to me that I had a drinking problem despite the fact that it consistently turned me into a raging lunatic.
+At first, I limited my drinking to the weekends and certainly never alone, so it didn’t occur to me that I had a drinking problem despite the fact that it consistently turned me into a raging lunatic.

 If you find yourself nodding your head to anything on this list, it’s definitely time to take your drinking seriously.